Eddy Wally: Attire and cultural iconography

-It's still discussed whether or not Eddy Wally was an act.
+It is still discussed whether or not the character of Eddy Wally was an act.
 Jan Van Rompaey, a former host of many human-interest programs and talk shows on Belgian television, interviewed Wally many times.
 According to him, Wally had a limited vocabulary and was not an act, although he exaggerated his eccentricity.
 Kamagurka reached a similar conclusion and insinuated Wally acted strange "because people expected this from a famous person".
 Kamagurka also revealed Wally had some kind of dyslexia and wrote all of his lyrics in his own phonetic transcription language.
 Wally also had trouble learning scripted lines, even the simplest ones.

 Wally was also known for a video posted on YouTube in 2007 by a person from the community of him exclaiming "Wow" and winking.
 This had gained worldwide recognition and had become a meme, which many other YouTube users began to use in their videos for comedy.

 At some point in time, the novelist Deborah Bishop was writing a biography of Wally, entitled Wow!.